moondance-labs/tanssi-docs/learn/framework/architecture.md

 ---
 title: Framework Architecture
-description: a Substrate node has two main components, the runtime, controlling the state transition of the blockchain, and the client, controlling everything else.
+description: A Substrate node has two main components: the runtime, which controls the state transition of the blockchain, and the client, which controls everything else.
 ---

 # Framework Architecture {: #framework-architecture }

 ## Introduction {: #introduction }

 Substrate is a software development kit (SDK) for building blockchains.
-This framework is the foundation and engine powering the Polkadot's relay chain, the parachains (such as the Tanssi network itself), and the ContainerChains deployed through Tanssi.
+This framework is the foundation and engine powering Polkadot's relay chain, the parachains (such as the Tanssi network itself), and the ContainerChains deployed through Tanssi.

-Written in the Rust Language and designed with a modular architecture, Substrate is extremely performant, flexible, and highly customizable, making it the best choice for developing blockchains.
+Written in the Rust language and designed with a modular architecture, Substrate is extremely performant, flexible, and highly customizable, making it the best choice for developing blockchains.

 In this article, the architecture of a Substrate node is covered.

 ## Architecture {: #architecture }

 The Substrate framework is designed for maximum customizability, providing a fully functional implementation for every important internal aspect of a blockchain.
-It allows developers to focus on the specifics of the use case and the runtime characteristics and to change any of the default features (should the need arise).
+It allows developers to focus on the specifics of the use case and the runtime characteristics, and it provides the ability to change any of the default features (should the need arise).

 The architecture of a Substrate node contains two main components: